JiteshSindhare/master_experiment_form/README.md

     In which backend is setup to run in port 8000. and frontend is setup to run in port 4200.
+    No need to setup db either, docker compose is taking care of that.
     I have kept dbname,user,password,host simple and not hidden in .env so it will be easy to replicate with compose on the go.
 To run using docker go to directory ./experimentform/docker-compose.yaml